Irukandji jellyfish: Irukandji syndrome

 Irukandji syndrome is produced by a small amount of venom and induces excruciating muscle cramps in the arms and legs, severe pain in the back and kidneys, a burning sensation of the skin and face, headaches, nausea, restlessness, sweating, vomiting, and an increase in heart rate and blood pressure.
 These effects are caused by release of catecholamines.
 The venom also contains a sodium channel modulator.

 The sting is moderately irritating; the severe syndrome is delayed for 5–120 minutes (30 minutes on average).
-The symptoms last from hours to weeks, and victims usually require hospitalization.
+The symptoms last from hours to weeks, and victims usually require hospitalisation.
 Contrary to popular belief, researchers from James Cook University and Cairns hospital in far north Queensland have found that vinegar promotes the discharge of jellyfish venom.
 Treatment consists of following the Danger Response Airway Breathing Circulation sequence outlined by Australian Resuscitation Council (ARC) (2005) guidelines, followed by immediate transport to hospital.
-First aid suggested in the guidelines includes pouring household vinegar on the tentacles and affected area to stop unfired nematocysts from firing - and notes this has no neutralizing effects on the venom.
+First aid suggested in the guidelines includes pouring household vinegar on the tentacles and affected area to stop unfired nematocysts from firing – and notes this has no neutralising effects on the venom.
 Despite further research controversially claiming that under certain conditions vinegar exacerbates the potency of venom from fired nematocysts, The Australian Resuscitation Council continues to recommend using vinegar.

 Treatment is symptomatic, with antihistamines and anti-hypertensive drugs used to control inflammation and hypertension; intravenous opioids, such as morphine, hydromorphone and fentanyl, are used to control the pain.
-Magnesium sulfate has been used to reduce pain and hypertension in Irukandji syndrome, although it has had little to no effect in other cases.
+Magnesium sulfate has been used to reduce pain and hypertension in Irukandji syndrome, although it has had little to no effect in some cases.

 Irukandji jellyfish are usually found near the coast, attracted by the warmer water, but blooms have been seen as far as five kilometres offshore.
 When properly treated, a single sting is normally not fatal, but two people in Australia are confirmed to have died from Irukandji stings in 2002 during a rash of incidents on Australia's northern coast attributed to these jellyfish.
 It is unknown how many other deaths from Irukandji syndrome have been wrongly attributed to other causes like heart attacks and drownings.
 It is also unknown which jellyfish species can cause Irukandji syndrome apart from Carukia barnesi and Malo kingi.